Outfits and Gear for Hiking and Backpacking in the Fall

 We’re a big fan of minimalist ultralight rain gear, but when it gets to be October, it’s time for backpackers to consider switching to something more robust.
 Although it’s a three-layer Gore-Tex jacket, the is one of the lightest cold-weather rain jackets available.

-The REI Co-op Xerodry GTX (men's and women's) weighs about 5 ounces more than what many backpackers wear in the summer.
-Upgrading to the XeroDry is a prime example of getting a lot more warmth in your gear system without having to add much extra weight.
+The Arc’teryx Beta SL (men's and women's) weighs about 5 ounces more than what many backpackers wear in the summer.
+Upgrading to the Beta SL is a prime example of getting a lot more warmth in your gear system without having to add much extra weight.

-The Xerodry GTX is a three-layer jacket in our Best Rain Jackets guide by Amanda Jameson.
-Although we call it an Premium Pick, you get a lot of jacket for the price.
-As a three-layer rain jacket, the XeroDry is suited for cold weather travel over our other rain jacket picks.
+The Beta SL is a three-layer jacket in our Best Rain Jackets guide.
+As a three-layer rain jacket, the Beta SL is suited for cold weather travel over our other rain jacket picks—and notably, without the use of forever chemicals.
+You can read more in our article on PFC-free waterproofing.

 4. RAIN PANTS